djalbat/the-occam-user-manual/understanding-grammars.md

 Why are grammars such an integral part of Occam?
 Firstly therefore, in order to try to answer this question, we give some examples of the use of grammars in Occam.

-## Language flexibility and extensibility in Occam
+## Language flexibility and extensibility

 Consider the following variable declaration, written in Occam's default language, called Florence: